Hemant-Stellar/Complaint_Gov/README.md

-#Complaint Registration Platform
+# Complaint Registration Platform
--part time 6hrs project simple yet good for demonstration
+- part time 6hrs project simple yet good for demonstration

 ## Prequisite
 ### node should be installed at local.